-Dr Keel and Carol are about to finish for the evening when Steed rings, summoning Keel to assist him.
-They mean at the Thames Embankment where Steed informs Keel about Graham allowing a cleaner to leave with a highly radioactive pellet that could kill him and anyone who comes in contact with him.
-He asks Keel to visit Graham while he continues the search elsewhere and says it’s a national emergency, handing him a number to call.
+Dr David Keel (Ian Hendry) and Carol Wilson (Ingrid Hafner) are about to finish for the evening when John Steed (Patrick Macnee) rings, summoning Keel to assist him.
+They mean at the Thames Embankment where Steed informs Dr Keel about Graham allowing a cleaner to leave with a highly radioactive pellet that could kill him and anyone who comes in contact with him.
+He asks David to visit Graham while he continues the search elsewhere and says it’s a national emergency, handing him a number to call.

 Dora passes Marko’s house, noticing two policemen sitting in a squad car outside.
 They notice her too but as she doesn’t enter they only discuss her attractiveness.
 Marko arrives a bit later and stops when he sees them, shrinking back into the darkness just before the car radio squawks a general alert to be on the lookout for Marko as he’s unknowingly carrying a radioactive capsule.

 Marko rings Mary, telling her he thinks they’re after him because of the passport, he asks her to bring it to him at Allan’s cafe.
 She sneaks out the back door and arrives a moment later, giving him his money and passport.
 He confesses that during the war he fought against the Allies, he had been made to, but it meant he couldn’t emigrate after fleeing his homeland to Italy, so he bought a false passport so he could.
 Mary is upset that he plans to leave, she had hoped for a future together - so too did Marko but he sees no other choice.
 He tells her he must visit Milan to do something for him, then feels a bit faint and staggers.
 He dismisses it as the flu and leaves.